maxmcdevitt/holy-python/README.md

     :snake:

-In this game you create a character and explore a series of locations, while trying to progress through ten levels!
+In this game you create a character and explore a series of locations, while trying to progress through ten levels.

 It automatically saves your progress which allows the player to resume where they left off.